 Jay B. Green

-Jay Green has extensive experience in virtually all areas of civil litigation, including but not limited to premises liability, products liability, inadequate security, personal injury, wrongful death, professional malpractice, insurance coverage and extra-contractual liability (bad faith).
-Jay Green has been practicing in the State of Florida for more than 30 years and represents businesses and individuals.
+Jay Green has extensive experience in virtually all areas of civil litigation, including but not limited to construction defects, premises liability, products liability, inadequate security, personal injury, wrongful death, professional malpractice, insurance coverage and extra-contractual liability (bad faith).
+Jay Green has been practicing in the State of Florida for more than 40 years and represents businesses and individuals.
 Jay Green has extensive jury trial experience in state and federal courts and has tried more than 100 cases to verdict.
 In addition, Jay Green has served as a Speaker at “Masters in Trial,” a program put on by the American Board of Trial Advocates, lecturing on winning courtroom strategies and techniques.

 Jay Green has also been appointed to The Florida Bar’s Judicial Nominating Procedures Committee.
 Jay Green has served as an expert witness on issues involving extra-contractual liability (bad faith), legal malpractice and attorney’s fees.
 Jay Green is “AV” rated by Martindale-Hubbell, its highest rating for ethics and legal ability.